TwilioDevEd/video-access-token-server-php/README.md

 php -S localhost:8000
 ```

-Alternately, you could simple place the contents of this project directly in the
+Alternately, you could simply place the contents of this project directly in the
 webroot of your server and visit `index.html`.

 Your application should now be running at [http://localhost:8000](http://localhost:8000).